Dokhoi123/Cuoi-ki-He-Thong-Nhung/README.md

       char ssid[] = "YOUR_WIFI_SSID";
       char pass[] = "YOUR_WIFI_PASSWORD";
       ```
-    - Ensure your code has a `BLYNK_WRITE` function with a `switch` statement to handle the slider input:
+    - Implement a `BLYNK_WRITE` function with a `switch` statement to handle the slider input:
       ```cpp
       BLYNK_WRITE(V1) { // Assuming your slider is on Virtual Pin V1
         int temp = param.asInt(); // Get temperature value from slider